Versioning rules

 • A cluster with Spark pre-installed.

-SPYT is built from several artifacts:
+SPYT is built from the following artifacts:

 In most cases, a ytsaurus-spyt update is sufficient.
 However, sometimes, to make new functionality work, you will have to update your cluster.
 You can find out the update procedure and scope based on the specific version.